 We all use video streaming services every day, for example, Google Meet / Hangouts, Facebook Messenger, Discord, Jitsi Meet... but what do all of these services have in common?

-The answer is WebRTC, a Real-Time Communication protocol.
+, a Real-Time Communication protocol.

 Main idea: Two computers want to communicate with each other using the fastest and most direct way possible (Peer-to-Peer connection in real-time).